flybywiresim/docs/docs/fbw-a32nx/support/support-guide.md

 ## 2. Troubleshoot

 Please try and remove all other mods/liveries from the [Community Folder](#community-folder-content) and perform a [clean reinstall](../installation.md#clean-install-steps) of the A32NX with the [FlyByWire Installer](https://api.flybywiresim.com/installer){target=new}.
 Then start the simulator and check if the problem is still present.
-This will help rule out mod conflicts.
+This will help rule out conflicts.

 !!! warning "Please really do this as >90% of all reported issues are caused by conflicts with other mods and liveries, etc. Unfortunately Microsoft Flight Simulator 2020 is very sensitive to conflicts between mods and liveries."